ehovers10/dci/_chapters/knowledge-in-the-image-of-inquiry.md

 ## Knowledge as the end of inquiry

-Inquiry is, according to Robert Stalnaker {% include appendices/ref.html id="stalnaker1987" o="" e="," %} "the enterprise of forming, testing, and revising beliefs".
-This is a goal-directed enterprise.
-Both the impetus for engaging in inquiry and the procedure of doing so are understood in terms of their contribution to the achievement of some end.
+Inquiry is a process whereby individuals form, revise, and otherwise manipulate their mental states.[^inquiryStalnaker] This is a goal-directed enterprise; both the impetus for engaging in inquiry and the procedure of doing so are understood in terms of their contribution to the achievement of some end.

 It is tempting to maintain that the {% include appendices/word.html word='end of inquiry' %} is truth.
 While possession of the truth may be what the inquirer is after, she wishes to possess it in such a way that she both *recognizes* and *accepts* it as the truth.
-The goal of engaging in inquiry is to achieve a specific *cognitive* state with true propositions as its content.
+The goal of engaging in inquiry is thus to achieve a specific, *cognitive* state with true propositions as its content.

 C.S.
 Peirce and others following in his wake {% include appendices/ref.html id="levi1980" o="n" e="," %} have suggested that so strong a cognitive tie to truth is too lofty a goal.
 They emphasize that assurance of truth is beyond our ken and that the most we can genuinely hope for at the end of inquiry is the *settlement of opinion*, for: